 How does Supertext treat your personal data?

-Protecting your data is very important to us, which is why this policy explains how we handle your personal information.
+Protecting your personal data is very important to us.
+This policy explains how we handle your it.

 Our website is subject to Swiss data protection law.
-More specifically, this is the Federal Act on Data Protection (DPO) as well as any applicable foreign data protection laws, including the General Data Protection Regulation (GDPR) of the European Union (EU) in particular.
-The EU recognizes that Switzerland upholds adequate data protection standards.
+This includes the Federal Act on Data Protection (DPO) as well as any applicable foreign data protection laws, including the General Data Protection Regulation (GDPR) of the European Union (EU) in particular.
+The EU recognizes that Switzerland guarantees adequate data protection standards.

 What personal data do we save and process?